-In a single sign-on (SSO) system there are two roles; Service Providers and Identity Providers.
-The important characteristic of an SSO system is the pre-defined trust relationship between the service providers and the identity providers.
+In a single sign on system there are two roles; Service Providers and Identity Providers.
+The important characteristic of a single sign on system is the pre-defined trust relationship between the service providers and the identity providers.
 Service providers trust the assertions issued by the identity providers and the identity providers issue assertions based on the results of authentication and authorization of principles which access services on the service provider's side.

 SAML 2.0 web browser-based single-sign-on profile is defined under the SAML 2.0 Profiles specification.
 In a web browser-based SSO system, the flow can be started by the user either by attempting to access a service at the service provider, or by directly accessing the identity provider itself.